Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - A read-front would return `true` and the first element in the queue is read out.
 ] <linearizable-spsc>

-==== Linearizable MPSC
+==== Linearizable MPSC queue

-An MPSC supports 2 methods:
+An MPSC queue supports 2 methods:
 - `enqueue` which accepts an input parameter and returns a boolean.
 - `dequeue` which accepts an output parameter and returns a boolean.

-#definition[An MPSC is *linearizable* if and only if any history produced from the MPSC that does not have overlapping dequeue method calls is _linearizable_ according to the following _sequential specification_:
+#definition[An MPSC queue is *linearizable* if and only if any history produced from the MPSC queue that does not have overlapping dequeue method calls is _linearizable_ according to the following _sequential specification_:
   - An enqueue can only be matched by one dequeue.
   - A dequeue can only be matched by one enqueue.
   - The order of item dequeues is the same as the order of item enqueues.